victaphu/harmony-uups-proxy-tutorial/README.md

 https://explorer-2.netlify.app/address/0x088dFEB6Cf54a73dC1626B3AdA5543F60D4A61BF
 ```

-If you reach this point then your implementation contract has been deployed and now you can move on to verifying the proxy contract itself.
+If you reach this point then your implementation contract has been deployed and we can move on to verifying the proxy contract itself.

 ## Verifying the Proxy
 Proxy verification involves supplying the arguments used to create the proxy and using the contract address output by the deployContract script as input to hardhat's verification process.

 For UUPS Proxies, we need the following arguments:
-- Implementation contract address (found in previous steps, in our example it is 0xa777B754945e59cC59f5f8c99094EC6B92253864)
+- Implementation contract address (found in previous steps, in our example it is 0x088dFEB6Cf54a73dC1626B3AdA5543F60D4A61BF)
 - Argument(s) supplied when we deployed our implementation as a proxy (in our example the argument supplied was 42, refer to scripts/deployContract.js for more information)
-- Proxy Contract address (output from our script, in our example it is 0x599d0A377d1EbfAE882Ef9444fa6466f6c2725C6)
+- Proxy Contract address (output from our script, in our example it is 0x9CDaaBAA3b2390C3a84004707131B3e1AC7e2197)

 If you lost the proxy contract address you can find the value in the .openzeppelin/unknown-1666700000.json file under the proxies property:
 ```
 "proxies": [
     {
-      "address": "0x599d0A377d1EbfAE882Ef9444fa6466f6c2725C6",
+      "address": "0x9CDaaBAA3b2390C3a84004707131B3e1AC7e2197",
       "txHash": "0xf28fde079ca4c33be19ba25dbf07c748ff87117621165f0ccb22176eb8fc32ca",
       "kind": "uups"
     }